 Five dwellings were evaluated in this assessment.
-Only one is within the 800m required for Rule 007, the other four were included for consistency with the previous assessment.
+Only one is within the 800m required for Rule 007, while the other four were included for consistency with the previous assessment.
 Dwellings were modelled at 4.5m above ground to conservatively represent two-storey buildings.
 Dwellings R1 and R4 are predicted to observe moderate annual durations of green glare from the Project and minimal yellow glare from the Project.
-R2 and R3 are predicted to observe moderate annual durations of green glare from the Project and models using 0° resting angle, R4 is the dwelling predicted to observe the most glare from the Project.
-Observers are predicted to see yellow glare for a maximum of 8 minutes/year.
-The yellow glare is predicted between 04:24 and 04:31 MST for up to 1 minute per morning in mid-April and mid-August.
-The glare is expected to originate from the same general direction as the sun for these periods, so glare impacts may be eclipsed by the direct effects of the sun if both can be seen simultaneously by the observer.
-This is an effect called "sun-masking".
-The updated results show a decrease in maximum annual yellow glare at all five dwellings.
+R2, R3 and R5 are predicted to observe moderate annual durations of green glare from the Project and no yellow glare.
+In the worst-case models using 0° resting angle, R5 is the dwelling predicted to be the most impacted by glare from the Project.
+Observers are predicted to see green glare for a maximum of 2,179 minutes/year.
+The green glare is predicted at sunrise for up to 17 minutes per morning in March to September.
+The glare impacts experienced at R5 may be eclipsed by sun-masking.